LATIN AND SWING BASIC STEP RHYTHM PATTERNS

 Salsa: Quick Quick Slow Quick Quick Slow Quick Quick Slow

-You can change direction on the first quick (beat one), or the second quick (beat two) in Salsa.
-It is a little more musically challenging to change direction, which creates an emphasis, on the second beat.
-The beat on which dancers change direction is the beat on which they are said to be dancing.
-So Salseros can either “dance on 1” or “dance on 2.”
-Dancing on 2 has a more directi relationship to the clave beat so it’s also sometimes referred to as “dancing on the clave.”
+Dancing on 2 has a more direct relationship to the clave beat so it’s also sometimes referred to as “dancing on the clave.”
 The clave is a simple percussion instrument of two pieces of wood that are hit together.
 It’s most often hit on beats 1, 2 and a half, 4, 6 and 7.
 This is called the 3-2 clave because you are hitting 3 different beats in the first musical measure of 4 beats, and then hitting on 2 beats in the second musical measure.
 But the two measures can be reversed so that the clave is hit twice in the first measure (on beats 2 and 3) and then 3 times in the second measure (on beats 5, 6 and a half, and 8).
-Many dancers first learn to dance on one and this is somewhat easier because beat one is the accented beat of the musical measure.
-That makes the one beat "easiest to find."
+Many dancers first learn to dance on 1 and then go on to learn how to dance Salsa on2.
+But in NY, Salsa on 2 is very common so Salseros there often start with on 2.
+Dancing on1 which is a little rhythmically simpler because beat one is the accented beat of the musical measure.
+That makes it the "easiest beat to find."
 But emphasizing the second beat by changing direction on that beat gives the dance a deeply rhythmic feeling.
 Most Rueda de Casino (Cuban Salsa) is danced with the direction change on beat one.
+Some folks prefer one of these styles over the other but they are both fun, and great ways to dance Salsa.

 Bachata: Quick Quick Quick Tap Quick Quick Quick Tap